em3ndez/tiny-web-server/README.md

 By implementing robust input validation, you can enhance the security of your `TinyWeb` application and protect it from common web vulnerabilities.

+## Integrating other frameworks

+### Dependency Injection

+TODO - Dagger2 example?

+### ORM technologies

+TODO pick the one that's most library-like and least-framework

 ## Don't do this

 When using TinyWeb, it's important to understand that any code placed outside of lambda blocks (such